 If you are going to host the karaoke session yourself, here are some questions you’ll need to think about:

-To book a charismatic host for your party, just fill out this form and we’ll be in touch the next day!
+To book a charismatic host for your party, just fill out their request form and they’ll be in touch the next day!

-We also offer online team building experiences, from office games to online graffiti workshops and even a virtual vacation!
-To learn more, check out our virtual teambuilding activities for remote teams.
+Kabloom also offers online team building experiences, from office games to online graffiti workshops and even a virtual vacation!
+To learn more, check out more virtual teambuilding activities for remote teams.

 Send the participants the Zoom meeting link.
 Once they’re online, here is what you should ask them to do: